 This means that your book cover design should be simple rather than ornate.
 And it should be striking instead of subtle.
 As Seth Godin once said, designing an effective ebook cover is like designing a desktop icon – as opposed to than the wraparound hardback of your authorial fantasies.

-This means that your cover shouldn’t just hint at romance, thriller, or fantasy, but should go deeper again and scream paranormal romance, cozy mystery, women’s fiction, epic fantasy, historical adventure, legal thriller, and so on.
+This means that your cover shouldn’t just hint at romance, thriller, or fantasy.
+It should go deeper again and scream paranormal romance, cozy mystery, women’s fiction, epic fantasy, historical adventure, legal thriller, and so on.

 These are all distinct niches with their own cover conventions, which must be respected if you wish to sell books.
 If that’s not a concern, do whatever the hell you like.